-- This plan shall be used in conjunction with the Tree Protection Action Key (TPAK).
-Specific information regarding tree species condition, and protection protocols are listed therein - Refer to the Arborist Report prepared for this project for specific instruction regarding tree protection requirements
+This plan shall be used in conjunction with the Tree Protection Action Key (TPAK).
+Specific information regarding tree species

+Refer to the Arborist Report prepared for this project for specific supplied by the client and field observation by the arborist.